Section A: UK Care Worker Visa Rules

 What is the UK Care Worker Visa?

 The UK Care Worker Visa is a common term for the Health and Care Worker route under the Skilled Worker Visa category, which allows certain healthcare professionals to work in eligible roles for a licensed employer in the UK.
-However, as of 22 July 2025, this route is closed to new applications for care worker roles (SOC codes 6135 and 6136), and is now limited to existing holders until 22 July 2028.
+However, as of 22 July 2025, this route is closed to new applications for care worker roles (SOC codes 6135 and 6136), and is now limited to existing holders until 22 July 2028 under transitional provisions.

 Is the Care Worker Visa still available for new applicants?

 New entry clearance applications for care worker roles (SOC codes 6135 for care workers and home carers, and 6136 for senior care workers) are no longer permitted as of 22 July 2025.
-This change removes these occupations from the Immigration Salary List (ISL) and Temporary Shortage List.
-New overseas recruits must explore alternatives, such as other Skilled Worker roles in healthcare.
+These roles are referenced in the Immigration Salary List for transitional use only by existing Skilled Worker holders.
+New overseas recruits should explore alternatives, such as other Skilled Worker roles in healthcare.

 Who qualifies as an existing holder eligible for extensions?